US toll-free: 1 (800) 948-5563 | International: +1 (843) 849-0283 | UK: +44 (20) 3295-2100

 Edition: First Edition; First Printing

-A beautiful First Edition in Fine condition with slightly toned endpapers and paste-downs.
-One of 31,050 first printing copies (page x is blank and does not contain the legal disclaimer that did not arrive in time) in smooth black cloth with bright gold paper labels.
+A beautiful first edition in Fine condition with slightly toned endpapers and paste-downs.
+One of 31,050 books of the first printing (page x is blank and does not contain the legal disclaimer that did not arrive in time) in smooth black cloth with bright gold paper labels.
 Very nearly Fine first state dust-jacket with misspelled Katharine versus Catherine, slightly rubbed and chipped, mainly along spine.
 Hanneman A8.
-In custom made, clamshell case with sculpted Farewell To Arms design;
+In custom made, clamshell case with sculpted Farewell To Arms design.

 Author Bio